example42/puppet-tp/usage.md

 Tp:conf has some conventions on the actual paths of the managed configuration files.

-By default, if you just specify the application name, the file managed is the *main configuration file* of that application (in case this is not evident or may be questionable, check the data files for the actual value used for the settings key ```config_file_path```).
+By default, if we just specify the application name, the file managed is the *main configuration file* of that application (in case this is not evident or may be questionable, check the data files for the actual value used for the settings key ```config_file_path```).

     # This manages /etc/ssh/sshd_config
     tp::conf { 'openssh':
       [...]
     }

-If you specify a file name after the application name in the title, separated by ```::```, that file is placed in the *main configuration directory* (setting ```config_dir_path```):
+If we specify a file name after the application name in the title, separated by ```::```, that file is placed in the *main configuration directory* (setting ```config_dir_path```):

     # This manages /etc/ssh/ssh_config
     tp::conf { 'openssh::ssh_config':
       [...]
     }

-If you explicitly set a path, that path is used and the title is ignored (be sure, anyway, to refer to a supported application and is not duplicated in your catalog, in this way are automatically managed package dependencies and services notifications):
+If we explicitly set a path, that path is used and the title is ignored (be sure, anyway, to refer to a supported application and is not duplicated in our catalog, in this way are automatically managed package dependencies and services notifications):

     # This manages /usr/local/bin/openssh_check
     tp::conf { 'openssh::ssh_check':